 Advanced ceramics, such as Alumina, Silicon Nitride and Aluminum Nitride are currently being used to manufacture critical aerospace components, because they have several advantageous physical properties.
 These inorganic, non-metallic materials retain dimensional stability through a range of high temperatures and exhibit very high mechanical strength.
 They also demonstrate excellent chemical resistance and stiffness-to-weight ratio, thereby providing manufacturers with the ability to design components that offer optimal performance in their intended application.

-This article discusses the growing use of advanced ceramics in the manufacture of aerospace components and the key role that Morgan Technical Ceramics is playing in this industry.
-Morgan Technical Ceramics, comprised of Morgan Advanced Ceramics and Morgan Electro Ceramics, is a leading manufacturer of innovative products made from a range of ceramic, glass, precious metal, piezoelectric and dielectric materials.
+This article discusses the growing use of advanced ceramics in the manufacture of aerospace components and the key role that Morgan Advanced Materials is playing in this industry.
+Morgan Advanced Materials is a leading manufacturer of innovative products made from a range of ceramic, glass, precious metal, piezoelectric and dielectric materials.

 Instrumentation and Control Systems